 Fiberglass pools are probably in the middle when it comes to comparing overall costs of all the various pool options out there.
-We chose fiberglass for a few different reasons, the biggest one being that they’re relatively low maintenance.
+We chose to install a fiberglass pool for a few different reasons, the biggest one being that they’re relatively low maintenance.
 Fiberglass pools do not have much to be replaced over time and most are under warranty for several years.

 This being said, fiberglass may be more upfront compared to some other options, but you will save down the road.
 Another couple of reasons we chose fiberglass was the wide variety of pool designs and quick installation.